Geodock-GmbH/Qonnectra/backend/README.md

    ```

    This will start:
-   - PostgreSQL 17 with PostGIS on port 5440
+   - PostgreSQL 17 with PostGIS
-   - Django backend on port 8000
+   - Django backend
-   - Nextcloud on port 8080
+   - Nextcloud
-   - Caddy for reverse proxy on port 80
+   - Caddy for reverse proxy
+   - Nginx for reverse proxy and static file serving
+   - Geoserver for spatial data management

 ### Service Configuration